The most popular disc golf drivers for beginners to achieve great flights are:

 They’re easy to find and replace if you lose a disc too.

 Yes, there are a dozen great brands to choose from but accessibility and familiarity are great too.
-Having discs that are widely used makes your learning the sport go a long way.
+Having discs that are widely used makes your learning of the sport go a long way.

 Later if you choose you can use more obscured discs or support a particular brand because of many reasons.
-The point for now is to learn the sport and flight mechanics.
+The point, for now, is to learn the sport and flight mechanics.

 Best Disc Golf Drivers For Beginners